Your browser is unsupported

 Description of Learning Activities

-During this elective, students will fulfill the learning objectives and desired competencies mainly through shadowing physicians in the outpatient setting, like University Village (UV) or Lawndale Christian Health Center (LCHC) clinics, or other predetermined practice location, and the UI Health chaplaincy team in the inpatient setting.
-These clinical environments are equipped to allow students to practice having these integrated discussions with patients.
-The student will also gain further instruction via required reading and didactics/small groups sessions at LCHC or another site.
+During this elective, students will fulfill the learning objectives and desired competencies mainly through shadowing members of the spiritual care team in the inpatient setting.
+This clinical environment is equipped to allow students to practice having these integrated discussions with patients.
+The student will also gain further instruction via required reading and didactics/small groups sessions in the hospital or another site.
 At the end of the rotation, the student is expected to write a 1-page reflection on their experiences and lessons learned.

 Daily Responsibilities:

-Shadowing clinicians and chaplaincy staff, 50% in hospital setting and 50% in clinic setting, Individual self-study, reading, and interviewing patients.
+Shadowing chaplaincy, clinician and staff, 90% in hospital setting and 10% in clinic setting, Individual self-study, reading, and interviewing patients.

 Recommended Reading/ Educational Resources: